-“Handling your parents’ estate after they pass away is a very difficult process,” explains Ryan McKee, a Los Angeles-based agent and probate specialist agent experienced in helping clients sell their parents’ houses.
+“Handling your parents’ estate after they pass away is a very difficult process.
+If the sale of the house needs to also be taken care of at that same time, it’s easy for details to get overlooked,” explains Ryan McKee, a Los Angeles-based agent and probate specialist agent experienced in helping clients sell their parents’ home after death.

-When you sell a house you’ve inherited from your parents, you’ll have a long to-do list in front of you.
-However, you can reduce some of the stress if you simply work through the process step-by-step:
+If you need to sell a house you’ve inherited from your parents, you have a long to-do list in front of you.
+However, you can reduce some of the stress by working through the process step-by-step.

 Step 1: Establish the status of your parents’ estate

 Most adult children know they’ll be inheriting their parents’ home one day, but too few understand exactly how the house will pass into their hands.
 You need to know the steps your parents took to give you ownership of the inherited property before you can even think about selling the house.

 “You can’t just turn around the next week, most likely, and just put the home on the market.
 You have to make sure that you have the legal right to sell the home,” says Sauer.

 There are primarily three ways to inherit a house from your parents: through the probate process, by a transfer on death deed, or via a living trust.